tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ```ruby
 default_value = []
 Hash.new(default_value)
 ```

 With it written this way, the behavior may be less surprising.
-When you pass in a variable, it seems more intuitive that the same variable would be used.
+When you pass in a variable, it may seem more intuitive that the same variable would be used.

 You will see similar behavior with most other objects you use as a default in this way and should be aware of whether that is the behavior you want or not.